- Meaning of Trial Balance

 The errors which affect just one account are often rectified by giving an explanatory note within the account affected or by recording a journal entry with the assistance of the account.

 Examples of such errors are the error of casting; error of carrying forward; error of balancing; error of posting to correct account but with the wrong amount; error of posting to the right account but on the incorrect side; posting to the incorrect side with the incorrect amount; omitting to point out an account within the balance.
-An error in the books of original entry, if discovered before it is posted to the ledger, may be corrected by crossing out the wrong amount by a single line and writing the right amount above the crossed amount and initialling it.
+An error in the books of original entry, if discovered before it is posted to the ledger, may be corrected by crossing out the wrong amount by a single line and writing the right amount above the crossed amount, and initialing it.

 An error during an amount posted to the right ledger account can also be corrected in a similar way, or by making a further posting for the difference in the amount and giving an explanatory note in the particulars column.
 But errors should never be corrected by erasing or overwriting reduces the authenticity of accounting records and provides an impact that something is being concealed.
-A better way, therefore, is by noting the correction on the acceptable side for neutralising the effect of the error.
+A better way, therefore, is by noting the correction on the acceptable side for neutralizing the effect of the error.

 Even if the trial balance does not tally due to the existence of one-sided errors, the accountant has to carry forward his accounting process to prepare financial statements.
 The accountant tallies his trial balance by putting the difference on the shorter side as a ‘suspense account’.

-In the above case, the difference in trial balance has arisen due to one-sided error.
+In the above case, the difference in trial balance has arisen due to a one-sided error.
 In a real situation, there can be many other such one-sided errors that cause a difference in the trial balance and thus result in the opening of the suspense account.
-Till all errors affecting agreement of trial balance are not located it is not possible to rectify them and tally the trial balance in such a situation, is shown in the Suspense account, makes the total of debit and credit columns and proceeds further with the accounting process.
+Till all errors affecting agreement of trial balance are not located it is not possible to rectify them and tally the trial balance in such a situation, is shown in the Suspense account, makes the total of debit and credit columns, and proceeds further with the accounting process.

 When the errors are located and the specific accounts and amounts involved are identified, the amounts are transferred from the suspense account to the relevant accounts thereby closing the suspense account.
-Thus, the suspense account is not placed in any particular category of accounts and is just a temporary phenomenon. affecting agreement of trial balance are not located it is not possible to rectify them and tally the trial balance in such a situation, is shown in the Suspense account, make the total of debit and credit columns and proceed further with the accounting process.
+Thus, the suspense account is not placed in any particular category of accounts and is just a temporary phenomenon. affecting agreement of trial balance are not located it is not possible to rectify them and tally the trial balance in such a situation, is shown in the Suspense account, makes the total of debit and credit columns and proceeds further with the accounting process.